-If you can’t decide between cheesecake or regular cake and like the attributes of Boston Cream Pie, this dessert has it all!
-Boston Cream Cheesecake has a light spongecake base topped with an easy cheesecake and chocolate glaze.
+If you can’t decide between cheesecake or regular cake and like the attributes of Boston Cream Pie, how about Boston Cream Cheesecake?
+This easy dessert has a light sponge cake base topped with an easy cheesecake and chocolate glaze.

 The recipe is from my friend Alton’s family cookbook.